conrad619/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

 1. To join the ABP mode, go to device settings and switch the activation method to **ABP**.

 2. The **Device Address**, **Network Session Key** and **App Session Key** will be generated automatically by default.

    <rk-img
      src="/assets/images/wisduino/rak811-evaluation-board/quickstart/ttn-abp-mode/ghtjt9jvmsfgkbqyrbkz.png"
      width="100%"
      caption="Switching to ABP Mode"
    />

 3. Save the mode change and return to the **Device Overview page**.
-You can copy the keys by pressing the button after the value fields marked in red in **Figure** below.
+You can copy the keys by pressing the button after the value fields marked in red in **Figure 22** below.

 <rk-img
   src="/assets/images/wisduino/rak811-evaluation-board/quickstart/ttn-abp-mode/pexuiehqh0dkh1hjpymk.png"